denten-books/plain-text/1-chapter.md

 theory of mathematics, but on the *action* of symbolic thought in the world.
 His imagined machine could read, write, and in some sense, understand symbols.
-In other words, it was able to transition from some form of representational, internal "mental" state into the corresponding non-representational external state of the mechanism.
+In other words, it was able to transition from some form of representational, external shape of the symbol into the corresponding non-representational internal state of the mechanism.
 The outlines of that mechanism will come into focus in his section.[^ln1-turingcog]

 Let us be clear about one point at the outset: Turing did not "invent" the computer.
-Rather I see his hypothetical machine as the culmination of a long-standing thought experiment, passed to him through Wittgenstein's lectures.
+Rather I see his hypothetical machine as the culmination of a long-standing thought experiment concerning the nature of interpretation, passed to him through Wittgenstein's lectures.
 It presents a minimally viable blueprint for a class of already existing devices, used for communication and control.
 Turing's minimally viable schematics gave a succinct formula to what we now call simply "programming" and "computers."

-Consider the nature of programming devices as a practice related to the general deferment of volition by symbolic means: as in "last will and testament" or a to-do list or a legal injunction.
-All of these cases could be viewed as a delayment of living will.
-Someone wants you to do something in their absence: to buy milk or to spend their fortune in a certain way.
+Consider the essence of programming devices as a practice related to the general deferment of volition by symbolic means, as in "last will and testament" or a to-do list or a legal injunction.
+Someone wants you to do
+something: turn left then right, buy milk, invest into real estate, or, in the case of literature, feel compassion.
 Machines can be thought of as an extension of that same practice.
 To "program" a rudimentary toaster, for example, is to displace some measure of volition (I want toast) to an inanimate object.
 Should I die in the process of toast-making, the toaster will still carry the action of making toast to its logical conclusion.
 Common to all of these examples is a lengthening of the cause an effect chain.
-Under regular circumstances, the desire to do something process an immediate corresponding action in the world.
+Under regular circumstances, the desire to do something produces an immediate corresponding action in the world.
+You reach for an apple.
+You take a bite.
 "Programming" in that sense delays the execution of desire.
 I want toast now, but I will program a toaster to make it tomorrow.
 The toaster acts as an executor of my will.

-Were we to use Jacob Moreno's language, we could say that a programmed machine symbolizes that "conserved" fraction of human volition.
+In Moreno's language, we could say that a programmed machine symbolizes that "conserved" fraction of the will to do something.
 It represents and enacts the originating desire, able to continue performing an action independently, in the absence of the "programmer."
 In that way the machine could be said to "conserve" volition.
 Delay and displacement of that sort resides at the center of humanity's unease with automata, robotics, and computation.
-The worry is not only that the machine will begin to act independently, the plot of many a science fiction novel, but that it will continue acting without cessation.
-Note however that such remote volitional properties are not confined to the autonomous movement of mechanisms.
-Moreno's initially disconcerting proposition to treat books and robots on the same plane of analysis makes sense if treated in the context of---what should we call it?---history of representation.
+The worry is not only that the machine will begin to act independently---the plot of many a science fiction novel---but that it will continue acting without cessation.
+Note however that such remote volitional properties are not confined to the autonomous movement of a mechanism.
+Moreno's initially disconcerting proposition to treat books and robots on the same plane of analysis makes sense if viewed in the context of---what should we call it?---history of symbolism and representation.

 The problem of symbolic displacement already presents itself in the invention of writing.
 Recall for example the famous *pharmakon* passage from Plato's